krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

     rails generate model Post title:string author:string text:text

-You'll notice from the output that we've now created several files.
+You'll notice from the output that we've created several files.
 There are two important ones for now: `app/models/post.rb`, and `db/migrate/[timestamp]_create_posts.rb`.

 In `app/models/post.rb`, we see the following bare-bones code: